 Sexey’s Sixth Form offers post-16 provision for students progressing from Sexey’s own Year 11, those choosing to join us from local 11-16 providers and those who wish to board from further afield.

-Sexey’s offers a mainly academic curriculum with 17 A level subjects including Art & Design, Biology, Business, Chemistry, English Literature, French, Geography, Geology, History, Mathematics, Further Mathematics, Photography, Physics, Politics, Psychology, Religious Studies, Sociology and BTEC Diplomas in Performing Arts and Sport & Exercise Science.
+Sexey’s offers a mainly academic curriculum with 21 A level subjects including Art & Design, Biology, Business, Chemistry, Drama and Theatre, Economics, English Literature, French, Geography, Geology, History, Mathematics, Further Mathematics, Photography, Physics, PE, Politics, Psychology, Religious Studies, Sociology, Spanish.

 Students entering Year 12 opt to choose three subjects from an option block with five columns, one subject to be chosen from three of the five columns.
 Please note these option blocks may change over the coming months subject to student demand.